 Before I conclude this lengthy post, I want to share a few tips and suggestions for those who are pondering “going gray.”
 As I’ve said previously (at the end of this post and in this one), I think the best and easiest way to proceed is to stop coloring “cold turkey” and to part with as much length as you can.
 This is the fastest and least expensive method, but it definitely takes some emotional fortitude.

 My metaphorical hat is off to those who go from long dyed hair to short gray hair all in one fell swoop, but such a drastic change can be difficult for many women to handle psychologically.
 It’s easier on some levels to do gradual cuts as the hair grows out, but you’ll need to contend with the “skunk stripe” that way.
-Hats, scarves, and headbands can be helpful, and some women also have success with using wigs (see this video for a great – and funny – example!).
-I considered the wig option myself, but since my transition coincided with menopause and hot flashes, I knew it would have been just too uncomfortable for me to endure.
+Hats, scarves, and headbands can be helpful, and some women also have success with using wigs as a transition tool (see this video for a great – and funny – example!).
+I considered the wig option myself, but since my transition coincided with menopause and hot flashes, I knew that would have been just too uncomfortable for me to endure.

 If you’re thinking of using color to help you transition, here’s what I suggest for you:

 - If your hair is dark, opt for low-lights over highlights to break up the line of demarcation, but only in the beginning.
 Low-lights can turn brassy, too, but they’re less likely to turn bright orange or yellow like highlights on dark dyed hair often do.
 Just do the low-lights in the very beginning of your transition, a few times maximum.
-As time goes on, your hair will grow unevenly and the line will become less stark.
+As time goes on, your hair will grow out unevenly and the line will become less stark.
 I’ve seen lots of photos of women at the 8-month point or so where their hair looked quite dramatic and pretty.
 I wish I would have waited a bit longer myself before pursuing highlights.

 I recommend that you think long and hard about the above points before you use color to help you transition to gray hair.
 I can totally understand why you’d be wary of facing months of walking around with a line of demarcation, but I now feel strongly that it’s the lesser evil.
 I would have been done transitioning long ago had I sat with my discomfort for a few more months until my natural hair looked more intentional and attractive.
-If you join any of the gray hair transition Facebook groups or follow Instagram accounts with that theme, you’ll see lots of women in various stages of growing their hair out.
+If you join any of the gray hair transition Facebook groups or follow Instagram accounts with the gray hair theme, you’ll see lots of women in various stages of growing their hair out.
 It doesn’t look nearly as bad as you fear it will, and many of these women receive far more compliments than criticisms.

 In Conclusion – Get Support!

 My last recommendation is to get some support on your journey.
 The Facebook groups and Instagram accounts (there are so many – just search for them and you’ll find lots to choose from!) are great resources, as are the various YouTube videos (and one blog) mentioned towards the end of this post.
 I never got enough support because I was too embarrassed after my numerous mistakes to reach out to anyone.
 I felt so alone and ashamed that it made the whole process a lot harder to deal with.
-In retrospect, I wish I would have shared my story in at least one of the Facebook groups, as it could have helped other people and perhaps I would have gotten valuable support and learned that I wasn’t alone in the mistakes I made.
+In retrospect, I wish I would have shared my story in at least one of the Facebook groups, as it could have helped other people and perhaps I would have gotten valuable support and learned that I wasn’t alone in the mistakes I’ve made.
 Hindsight is 20/20 in many respects, but at least I’m doing my part to help others now.

 For those who are contemplating going gray, I wish you luck, strength, patience, and fortitude.
 I will be cheering you along all the way!
 If there’s anything I can do to help support you, please let me know.
 Feel free to pose any questions you have in the comments section, or you can send me a private message via my Contact page.
 You’re also welcome to share your own gray hair transition experiences and tips here if you’d like.
 If other readers have thoughts or insights regarding this post, I invite you to comment below as well.